stleary/JSON-java/README.md

 * No external dependencies
 * Fast execution and low memory footprint
 * Maintain backward compatibility
-* Designed and tested to use on Java versions 1.6 - 21
+* Designed and tested to use on Java versions 8 - 21
+  * The last release to support Java 6 is [20230618](https://mvnrepository.com/artifact/org.json/json/20230618)

 The files in this package implement JSON encoders and decoders.
 The package can also convert between JSON and XML, HTTP headers, Cookies, and CDL.